willdiroll/UnityAssetStore/README.md

 		$ Finished!

 ## CHECK WHAT POPULATED INTO THE DATABASE (OPTIONAL)

-In cmd.exe, navigate to roly-united/UnityAssetStore
+	1. In cmd.exe, navigate to roly-united/UnityAssetStore

-	Create a superuser for the locally-hosted website in cmd.exe:
+	2. Create a superuser for the locally-hosted website in cmd.exe:
 		$ python manage.py createsuperuser

-	Now follow the command line prompts to create super user credentials
+	3. Follow the command line prompts to create super user credentials

-In cmd.exe, navigate to roly-united/UnityAssetStore/main

-	Comment out scrape() call:
-	In scraper.py, scroll to the bottom and make sure the call to "scrape()" is commented out

-	e.g. #scrape("test_repo", "email@gmail.com", "password")
-	NOT  scrape("test_repo", "email@gmail.com", "password")

-In cmd.exe, navigate to roly-united/UnityAssetStore

-	Run localhost server in cmd.exe:
+	4. Run localhost server in cmd.exe:
 		$ python manage.py runserver

-In a browser, go to the localhost URL (by default, http://127.0.0.1:8000/)
+	5. In a browser, go to the localhost URL (by default, http://127.0.0.1:8000/)
-	Go to /admin/ page (e.g. http://127.0.0.1:8000/admin/), and login using the credentials you specified before
+	6. Go to /admin/ page (e.g. http://127.0.0.1:8000/admin/), and login using the credentials you specified before

-From here, you can view all the assets added in "Assets" and delete any you choose.
+	*** From here, you can view all the assets added in "Assets" and delete any you choose.

 ## CREATE A DATABASE DUMP FILE: